genular/pandora-backend/documentation/docker_images/README.md

 This will create a new file: documentation/docker_images/configuration.json where you can add/remove custom configuration variables

 ### 2.2 Build docker image
-	- sudo docker build --network=host --tag "genular:master" --file ./Dockerfile .
+	- sudo docker build --network=host --tag "genular:simon" --file ./Dockerfile .

 ## 3. Run Dockerfile